neonwatty/bleep_that_sht/README.md

 # bleep that sh*t

+Make someone sound naughty - bleep out words of your choice leveraging a transcription AI model.

 This repo illustrates how to use a transcription model to automatically bleep out desired words from an input video.
+All processing is performed locally.

-It contains a streamlit demo (see below) and detailed walkthrough notebook.
+It contains a streamlit demo (see below) and detailed walkthrough notebook (see `beep_that_sht_walkthrough.ipynb`).

 ## Install instructions